dfstorm/dsm/README.md

 ## Usage

 Call the script with a GET parameter "query" (by default).
 The value must be in Base64.
 There is a "test.php" file to facilitate testing.
+There is no "access control".

 ### Create Database